About Aurora

 Spiritual Leadership and Milestones

-• From 2003-2005, I studied and graduated as an interfaith minister through The New Seminary for Interfaith Studies in New York City.
+2003-2005, I studied and graduated as an interfaith minister through The New Seminary for Interfaith Studies in New York City.
 Currently ordained as Rev. Pamela A. Hunt I am known in my ministry and daily life as Aurora Hunt.
-My personal longtime spirituality is earth-based.
+My personal longtime spirituality is earth-based

-• From 2023-2024, I took a meaningful step in my spiritual journey by becoming an animal chaplain through Compassion Consortium.
+2023-2024, I took a meaningful step in my spiritual journey by becoming an animal chaplain through Compassion Consortium.
 This role embodies my deep empathy for all living beings and highlights the spiritual connection we share with animals.
-I am dedicated to providing comfort and support for those mourning the loss of their beloved companions while emphasizing the importance of honoring our unique bonds.
-Additionally, I volunteer at Pope Memorial Animal Shelter, contributing to annual events that celebrate and raise awareness along with donations for the animals in our care.
+I am dedicated to providing comfort and support for those mourning the loss of their beloved companion while emphasizing the importance of honoring that unique bond.
+Additionally, I volunteer at Pope Memorial Animal Shelter, contributing to annual events that celebrate and raise awareness along with donations to the Molly Fund for the elderly animals in Pope Memorial's care.

-• I am a member of the First Universalist Church in Rockland, where I help shape and serve within our earth‑based ministry; together we offer wheel‑of‑the‑year services and other nature‑honoring practices.
+I am a member of the First Universalist Church in Rockland, where I help shape and serve within our earth‑based ministry; together we offer wheel‑of‑the‑year services and other nature‑honoring practices.
 This work allows me to co‑create earth‑centered ritual, reflection, and community engagement that weaves naturally into the heart of our shared congregational worship.
+I am also the Coordinating Officer for the earth‑based ministry soon to be Rocky Coast CUUPS Chapter.

 Core Responsibilities to Community